backend-development/backend-development-textbook/source/ruby_commandline.md

 ```

 But: there is always just one instance of a symbol while
-There can be several strings that have the same content, but are different objects:
+there can be several strings that have the same content, but are different objects:

 ``` ruby
 >> :foo.object_id